 The cost and time involved in the sales forecasting process can hence be minimized by having a unification of tools and an updated sales process.

-This will enable your team to maximize their forecast accuracy and more efficient use their time for selling or beating the forecasted target.
+This will enable your team to maximize their forecast accuracy and more efficiently use their time for selling or beating the forecasted target.

 In return, you get a better control over your operations and more time to coach your team.